Embraer ERJ family: Revised design

 In March 1991, a revised configuration started wind tunnel testing: the quarter chord wing sweep increased to 22.3° with underslung engines for lower aerodynamic drag.
 This reduced the span by almost 2 to 20.5 m, reducing its aspect ratio from 9.3 to 8.4 and wing area from 50 to 47 m2.
 The semi-monocoque wing has two main and one auxiliary spar and holds 4,500 kg of fuel, it has double-slotted fowler flaps and spoilers.
-To accommodate the underwing engines, the landing gear is longer, allowing using jetways, and the fuselage was lengthened from 25.8 to 26 m.
+To accommodate the underwing engines, the landing gear is longer, allowing use of jetways, and the fuselage was lengthened from 25.8 to 26 m.

 During June 1991, the Brazilian Government loaned $600 million to Embraer and in July the programme was re-evaluated while tooling was 80% complete.
 By November 1991, Embraer was still looking for partners to share the risk of the $350 million project, hoping to obtain Government approval by the end of the year.
 Sold at $12 million with an all-digital cockpit and 31.8 kN engines, it had letters of intent for 337 units.
 The scheduled date for the first flight slipped to 1992 and certification for late 1993.